-During 2018, an inter-ministerial team re-examined the gas export policy under the above mentioned government decision.
-The interim recommendations of the 2018 inter-ministerial team include recommendations to set the amount of natural gas secured for the domestic market at about 500 BCM, this does not change the substantial amount of natural gas still available for export.
-The final recommendations of the 2018 inter-ministerial team are expected to be published in December 2018.
+During 2018, an inter-ministerial team re-examined the gas export policy, and recommended to set the amount of natural gas secured for the domestic market at about 500 BCM, this does not change the substantial amount of natural gas available for export.
+On 6.1.2019 the Israeli government adopted the recommendations of the team.

 The Ministry of Energy is engaged in supporting efforts to create export options for offshore natural gas, including building the ambitious "EastMed" pipeline from Israel's and Cyprus's offshore gas fields to Europe (specifically to Italy via Greece), and transporting gas to Egypt's idle liquefied natural gas (LNG) facilities in Damietta and Idku, or for supply to the Egyptian domestic market.